Great British Sewing Bee: Celebrity Christmas Special 2020

 Did you get caught up in the excitement and now can’t remember which sewing patterns were featured?
-Have no fear, catch up at your leisure on our sewing blog where we will bring you lots of sewing inspiration after each weekly episode.
-In each of the sewing bee eight episodes, the contestants will have to sew three tasks.
+Have no fear, catch up at your leisure on our sewing blog where we will have lots of sewing inspiration from each episode of series 4.
+In each of the sewing bee eight episodes, the contestants will have to complete three tasks.
 The first is a surprise dressmaking pattern, the second a refashioners project and finally fit a sewing pattern to a model.

 Sewing Bee Episode 1 Guide – Contestants will be sewing a panelled women’s top, women’s skirt and refashioning a maternity dress.
 Have a read for some pattern inspiration (plus patterns used in the episode) and tutorials for how to make them.